 From residential to commercial, the buying process for building and construction trades is changing.
 No matter your role in building, whether you are a contractor, designer or vendor, at the heart of mapping out your construction marketing strategy sits your website.
 It’s time to rethink the critical role it plays in attracting, converting and retaining construction customers, B2C and B2B.

 Your domain is the hub where research is done and your pipeline funnel gets filled up.
 It’s no longer enough to just have a portfolio or brochure style website.
 But what are the must haves?
 Instead of telling you, we’ll show you.
-Here are five examples of websites from the building and construction industry that are doing it right.
+Here are three examples of websites from the building and construction industry that are doing it right.
 We’ll break down who they are and why their websites are something to aspire to for brands looking to up their marketing game.

 Why do websites need to be updated?
 Because most people visiting them aren’t ready to buy.
 Digital media has put buyers in the driver seat, completing an overwhelming majority of their research before they ever reach out to a brand through their website or sales team.
 That means in order to connect with prospects, websites need to be refactored to provide value early in the buyer’s journey, and opportunities to convert prospects beyond “contact us” or “request a quote”.